-- (1) Financial conflict of interest policies are revised in a manner that changes researcher requirements. - (2) A researcher is new to the organization. - (3) A researcher is non-compliant with financial conflict of interest policies and procedures. - d) Policies and procedures describe the process the organization uses to obtain financial disclosures from researchers and research staff. - i) Minimum of annual disclosure. - ii) Update new significant financial interests within 30 days of acquisition or discovery. - e) Policies and procedures describe the process the organization uses to evaluate and manage financial interests: - i) The organizational official(s) or committee designated to evaluate and manage. - ii) The definition of significant financial interest. - (1) The definition of significant financial interests also defines when a financial interest is related to the research. - (2) Designation of the individual or entity that determines relatedness. - f) Policies and procedures include examples of strategies to manage financial conflicts of interests. - g) Policies and procedures establish monitoring and enforcement mechanisms for management plans and provide employee sanctions or other administrative actions to ensure researcher compliance. - Policies and procedures include examples of sanctions or other administrative actions. - ii) Management must include the authority to conduct a retrospective review and a mitigation report if necessary. - If a committee or individual other than the IRB or EC evaluates and manages financial interests of researchers and research staff, policies and procedures describe: - i) The process to inform the IRB or EC of the results of this evaluation, including any management plan. - ii) The process that allows the IRB or EC to have the final authority to decide whether the interest and its management, if any, allows the research to be approved. - Policies and procedures ensure that reporting requirements for funding or regulatory agencies are met.
+- (i) Education is required of each individual initially and at least every four years. - (ii) Education is required immediately when: - (A) Financial conflict of interest policies are revised in a manner that changes researcher requirements. - (B) A researcher is new to the organization. - (C) A researcher is non-compliant with financial conflict of interest policies and procedures. - (d) Policies and procedures describe the process the organization uses to obtain financial disclosures from researchers and research staff. - (i) Minimum of annual disclosure. - (ii) Update new significant financial interests within 30 days of acquisition or discovery. - (e) Policies and procedures describe the process the organization uses to evaluate and manage financial interests: - (i) The organizational official(s) or committee designated to evaluate and manage. - (ii) The definition of significant financial interest. - (A) The definition of significant financial interests also defines when a financial interest is related to the research. - (B) Designation of the individual or entity that determines relatedness. - (f) Policies and procedures include examples of strategies to manage financial conflicts of interests. - (g) Policies and procedures establish monitoring and enforcement mechanisms for management plans and provide employee sanctions or other administrative actions to ensure researcher compliance. - (i) Policies and procedures include examples of sanctions or other administrative actions. - (ii) Management must include the authority to conduct a retrospective review and a mitigation report if necessary. - (h) If a committee or individual other than the IRB or EC evaluates and manages financial interests of researchers and research staff, policies and procedures describe:

+- (i) The process to inform the IRB or EC of the results of this evaluation, including any management plan. - (ii) The process that allow the IRB or EC to have the final authority to decide whether the interest and its management, if any, allows the research to be approved. - (i) Policies and procedures ensure that reporting requirements for funding or regulatory agencies are met. - (j) Policies and procedures have the organization maintain records related to disclosures and management of financial conflicts of interest for at least three years from completion of the research.

-- j) Policies and procedures have the organization maintain records related to disclosures and management of financial conflicts of interest for at least three years from completion of the research. - 2) When following PHS requirements: - a) Policies and procedures describe the process the organization uses to obtain disclosures from researchers and research staff of institutional responsibilities related to significant financial interests. - i) Policies and procedures define institutional responsibilities. - b) Policies and procedures describe the process the organization uses to obtain disclosures from researchers and research staff of reimbursed or sponsored travel related to institutional responsibilities. - Policies and procedures define what reimbursed or sponsored travel is required to be reported. - i) At a minimum, travel disclosures will include the purpose of the trip, the identity of the sponsor or organizer, the destination, and the duration. - 3) When following VA requirements: - a) VA facilities - i) VA facilities are not required to follow PHS requirements, even when research is funded by a PHS agency (e.g., NIH).
-The PHS requirements do not apply to the VHA.
-Although the PHS requirements state they are applicable to "each institution that is applying for, or that receives, PHS research funding ...," (42 CFR 50.601), the definition of "institution" excludes federal agencies (42 CFR 50.603).]
-PHS requirements are found at 42 CFR 50.601-607 (especially 42 CFR 50.604, "Responsibilities of Institutions Regarding Investigator Financial Conflicts of Interest").
+(2) When following PHS requirements:

+- (a) Policies and procedures describe the process the organization uses to obtain disclosures from researchers and research staff of institutional responsibilities related to significant financial interests. - (i) Policies and procedures define institutional responsibilities. - (b) Policies and procedures describe the process the organization uses to obtain disclosures from researchers and research staff of reimbursed or sponsored travel related to institutional responsibilities. - (c) Policies and procedures define what reimbursed or sponsored travel is required to be reported. - (i) At a minimum, travel disclosures will include the purpose of the trip, the identity of the sponsor or organizer, the destination, and the duration.

+(3) When following VA requirements:

+- (a) VA facilities are not required to follow PHS requirements, even when research is funded by a PHS agency (e.g., NIH). - (b) Affiliates that serve as IRBs of record for VA facilities must use the VA financial conflict of interest form, and may not create, re-draft, or change this form.